Ahmet Tevfik Pasha: Paris Peace Conference

-Third term (1920–1922)
+Third term as Grand Vizier (1920–1922)

 On 21 October 1920, he was once more appointed grand vizier, replacing Damat Ferit Pasha.
-Meanwhile, the Turkish National Movement had established another government in Ankara, proclaiming itself to be the sole government of the nation and rejecting the sultanate.
-Ahmet Tevfik Pasha offered the nationalist Ankara government to join his monarchical Istanbul government to form one body at the Conference of London in 1921.
-However, the leader in Ankara, Mustafa Kemal, refused the offer, and the two governments sent separate delegations to the conference, with Ahmet Tevfik Pasha himself leading the Istanbul delegation and Bekir Sami Kunduh leading the Ankara delegation.
+Meanwhile, the Turkish National Movement had established another government in Ankara, proclaiming itself to be the sole government of Turkey and rejecting the so-called "Istanbul government".
+Ahmet Tevfik Pasha offered the nationalist Ankara government to join the Istanbul government to form a united front at the Conference of London in 1921.
+However, the leader in Ankara, Mustafa Kemal Pasha, refused the offer because of his belief that Ankara was the sole legitimate government of Turkey, and the two governments sent separate delegations to the conference, with Ahmet Tevfik Pasha himself leading the Istanbul delegation and Bekir Sami Kunduh leading the Ankara delegation.
 However, once he arrived in London, Ahmet Tevfik Pasha, in a surprising move, proclaimed that the Ankara government indeed was the sole rightful government of Turkey and allowed Bekir Sami to be the only representative at the conference.

 After the abolition of the Ottoman Sultanate on 1 November 1922, Ahmet Tevfik Pasha met with his government.
-With the Sultan Mehmed VI gone and unable to find a reason to hold their offices any longer, the government began to resign one by one, and Ahmet Tevfik Pasha resigned three days after the abolition on 4 November 1922.
+With the Sultan Mehmed VI deposed and unable to find a reason to hold their offices any longer, the government began to resign one by one, and Ahmet Tevfik Pasha resigned on 4 November 1922.
+In an abnormal move he announced his resignation to the press instead of meeting with the Sultan and he kept the imperial seal instead of returning it.
+He never met Mehmed VI again, possibly out of shame after serving the state for almost three quarters of a century.

 Later life and death

+Tevfik Pasha withdrew from politics after the proclamation of the Republic of Turkey.
+He turned his mansion in Ayaspaşa into a hotel in the 1930s, in accordance with his wife's wishes.
+The mansion became famous under the name "Park Otel" under the management of restaurateur Aram Hıdır.
+When his eyesight began to fail, Tevfik settled in the hotel.
 After the 1934 Surname Law, he adopted the last name "Okday".
-He died on 8 October 1936 in Istanbul and is interred at the Edirnekapı Martyr's Cemetery.
+He died on 8 October 1936 in Istanbul at the age of 93, and is interred at the Edirnekapı Martyr's Cemetery.

-His biography, written by his grandson Şefik Meetu Okday, was published in 1986 and is titled My Grandfather, the Last Grand Vizier, Ahmet Tevfik Pasha (Turkish: Büyükbabam Son Sadrazam Ahmet Tevfik Paşa).
+His biography, written by his grandson Şefik Okday, was published in 1986 and is titled My Grandfather, the Last Grand Vizier, Ahmet Tevfik Pasha (Turkish: Büyükbabam Son Sadrazam Ahmet Tevfik Paşa).